vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/route-naming.md

 **Remember that the route is a fully qualified domain name resolvable** **address that must be unique.**

-You will need to map a route with a unique `HOSTNAME` component.
+You will need to map a route with a unique hostname component.

 The following specify how to construct a unique route.